Zomis/CodeReview-Shield/README.md

 Replace `qqqqq` with the question id and `uuuuuuu` with your user id.

+The quickest way to create your shield is to use the [Code Review Shield creator](http://www.zomis.net/codereview/shield/create.html) and paste the 'share' link for your question.

 # Modes

 By default, the shield decides the mode depending on the status of the question.